-Jennifer Lopez Wows In Nothing But Angel Wings For Steamy ‘Symbolism’ Video
+Jennifer Lopez Wows In Nothing But Angel Wings For Steamy 'Symbolism' Video

-Jennifer Lopez once again showed off her age-defying body when she shared a sneak peek at her new music video for her latest single, “In The Morning.”
-The 51-year-old mom of twins looked better than ever as she rocked numerous sizzling looks, including one that showed her sans clothing in nothing but angel wings.
+Jennifer Lopez once again showed off her age-defying body when she shared a sneak peek at the new music video for her latest single, "In the Morning."
+The 51-year-old mom of twins looked better than ever as she rocked numerous sizzling looks, including one that showed her sans clothing, in nothing but angel wings.

-Posted to Instagram on January 13, JLo began the clip standing up and covering her modesty with her arms crossed over her torso while huge feathered wings protruded from her back.
-She stood in front of a large lit chandelier as steam or mist rose around her.
+Posted to Instagram on January 13, JLo began the clip standing up and covering her body with her arms over her torso, while huge feathered wings protruded from her back.
+She stood in front of a large chandelier as mist rose around her.

 Her insane abs were on full show as she posed side-on to the camera while singing along to the poignant lyrics about leaving a relationship with someone who does not value her.
 Jennifer wore her hair in a wavy bob with a center part.

-The star could also be seen standing in a long hallway in a slinky white off the shoulder dress that highlighted her world-famous curves as she sported a light blond wig and red lipstick.
+The star could also be seen standing in a long hallway, wearing a slinky white off-the-shoulder dress which highlighted her world-famous curves as she sported a light blond wig and red lipstick.

 In the caption, Jennifer explained that the music video is "full of symbolism" and about her realizing that she is the only one she can change.